 What happens if you are ill on our wedding day?
 Thankfully I’ve never been too ill on a wedding day not to photograph it before.
 I really would need to be at death’s door to not make it to your wedding day.
-A cold or flu wouldn’t put me off!
 If the worst comes to the worst and for some reason I am unable to attend then I am part of a large network of photographers across the South East of the UK and I’m confident another great photographer could step in.

 What will you wear to our wedding?
 Speedos… not really.
-I’ll try and blend in best I can on the wedding day and normally wear a shirt, smart shoes and smart trousers (sometimes a bowtie!)
+I’ll try and blend in best I can on the wedding day and normally wear a shirt, a bowtie, smart shoes and smart trousers.

 Are you covered by insurance?
 Yes I have full public liability and personal indemnity insurance up to the value of £1,000,000(!)
 I have all my equipment insured too.